-The core values instilled and nurtured in students through the WPCA are Courage, Teamwork, Resilience, Compassion, Pride and Enthusiasm.
+The core values instilled and nurtured in students through the WPC are Courage, Teamwork, Resilience, Compassion, Pride and Enthusiasm.
 These values are important for any person to develop and match closely with our own School values.

-What does the WPCA Programme Involve?
+What does the WPC Programme Involve?

 - Complete six outdoor activities.
 Activities are held in the local area, organised by the school and run jointly by teachers and outdoor activity provider.

 - Develop a new sport, skill or hobby.
 This is chosen and undertaken completely independently by the pupils, monitored by the project leader.